JuliaGeometry/DelaunayTriangulation.jl/paper/paper.md

 ```

 ![Example of $k$-means clustering.
 The polygons are the clusters, and each point is coloured according to which cluster it belongs to, computed using `get_nearest_neighbour`.\label{fig:2}](figure2.png)

-# Extensions

-There are still several features that are intended to eventually be implemented, some of these being:

-1. Weighted triangulations and Voronoi treemaps, using the algorithms described in [@cheng2013delaunay; @arlind2012computing].
-2. Support for maximum angle constraints and generalised Steiner points, using algorithms and ideas described in [@hale2009quality; hale2009computing].
-3. Clipped Voronoi tessellations to arbitrary boundaries, possibly using the VoroCrust algorithm [@ahmed2020vorocrust].
-4. Centroidal tessellations with inhomogeneous mass densities, as described in [@du1999centroidal].
-5. Inserting curves into an existing triangulation [@gosselin2009delaunay; @zaide2014inserting].
-6. Delaunay repair algorithms for retriangulating perturbed point sets, using ideas from [@shewchuk2005star; @yuanfeng2010fast].

-There is no intention to support three-dimensional geometries within DelaunayTriangulation.jl.
-For this, the best option is TetGen [@hang2015tetgen].

 # References